snackCake/docs/Broadleaf-Concepts/Key-Aspects-and-Configuration/Merge-Configuration.md

 </bean>
 ```

-What we have here is a bean called `blDialect` that has a property in it called `processors` which takes a Set of things that implement the Thymeleaf `IProcessor`.
+What we have here is a bean called `blDialect` that has a property in it called `processors` which takes a Set of beans that implement the Thymeleaf `IProcessor`.
 This applicationContext file also defines another bean called `blDialectProcessors` of type `SetFactoryBean`.
 This means that Spring will do some processing for this SetFactoryBean, and when it is injected into the `processors` property, it will be transformed into a Set.

 We are able to contribute an additional processor to this Set without copy-pasting the entire `blDialectProcessors` bean.
 We do so with the following configuration: